Find a course

 University of Phoenix has been reviewed and approved as a provider of project management training by the Project Management Institute.
 As a PMI Registered Education Provider (R.E.P.), University of Phoenix has agreed to abide by PMI-established quality assurance criteria.
 Our noncredit project management courses are approved by PMI to award PDUs upon successful completion of the courses.

 Take the next step in your career.
-Find out more, or call 866.484.1815 and talk with an advisor who can guide you to the best education solution for you.
+Find out more, or call 866.484.1815 and talk with a representative who can guide you to the best education solution for you.